Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-uwp.md

-# Call the Microsoft unified API (preview) in a universal Windows 10 app
+# Call the Microsoft Graph API in a universal Windows 10 app

-This article describes the process of creating a simple universal Windows 10 app that connects a user to Office 365 and sends an email by making a REST call to the [unified API (preview)](https://msdn.microsoft.com/en-us/office/office365/howto/office-365-unified-api-overview).
+This article describes the process of creating a simple universal Windows 10 app that connects a user to Office 365 and sends an email by making a REST call to the [Microsoft Graph API](https://msdn.microsoft.com/en-us/office/office365/howto/office-365-unified-api-overview).
 The [O365-UWP-Unified-API-Connect](https://github.com/OfficeDev/O365-UWP-Unified-API-Connect) sample implements the concepts outlined in this article.

 ## Sample user interface